efredericks/gvsu-cis367/README.md

 ## Term Project

-There will be a semester-long team-based term project.
+There will be a 1/2 semester-long term project (individual or team, your choice).
 Check out the [term projects page](term-projects) for more details.

 ---